Jaimierl/cryptography/README.md

 We created a decrypt function that takes in encrypted text and numeric shift which will restore the encrypted text back to its original form when correct key is supplied.

 We created a crack function that will decode the cipher so that an encrypted message can be transformed into its original state WITHOUT access to the key.
 This method included a method for the computer to determine if code was broken with minimal human guidance.

+See if you can decipher this joke in ROT13:
+Xabpx Xabpx?
+Pbzr Va.